acbsp/bonafide.guru/en/contents.rst

 books published by *Gaudya-math,* because we understand very well what this *Gaudya-math* is all about.
 But Krishna wished it and arranged so that this book appeared in our hands.
-As we are writing a book about His Divine Grace Srila Prabhupada, therefore here we try to protect our Gurudev from those cheaters, who claim to be an acharyas and ride roughshod over Srila Prabhupada, trying to get hold of His name, honor, glory and His heritage.
+As we are writing a book about His Divine Grace |SP|, therefore here we try to protect our Gurudev from those cheaters, who claim to be an acharyas and ride roughshod over |SP|, trying to get hold of His name, honor, glory and His heritage.

 So, we got attentively acquainted with the book of Narayana Maharaja